 Over the past few years, Canada has seen a rise in applications from US high school students.
 A national initiative to increase international student enrollment at all levels, friendly immigration policies allowing students to work during school and after they complete their program of studies, combined with high college costs back home in the States make Canadian universities attractive to many students.
 If you want an international experience close to home, why not consider the University of British Columbia?
 This highly ranked university actively recruits top students to campus with merit scholarship opportunities aimed at the leaders of tomorrow.

 Scholarship: Karen McKellin International Leader of Tomorrow Scholarship

 Amount: Recipients receive a scholarship commensurate with their financial need, as determined by the university.

 Eligible Students: Entering international students at the University of British Columbia.
 All students must be applying to their first undergraduate degree program and be admissible to their first choice of program.
 Students must have an excellent academic record (i.e. have an A average or equivalent).

 Eligible College(s): The University of British Columbia

-How to Apply: Students must be nominated by their high school or the college where they are transferring from.
+How to Apply: Students must be nominated by their high school or the college from which they are transferring.
 All applicants must apply to UBC and complete an online nomination packet.